Water is a hot commodity.

 Controlling Waste and Saving Money

-Monitoring overuse can be tough, but there are easy and affordable ways to lessen the financial burden that comes with wasted water.
+It’s not easy for landlords to monitor excessive water consumption, but there are easy and affordable ways to lessen the financial burden that comes with wasted water.

-If you’re looking for a passive technique to identify and stop leaks before they worsen, the Toilet Scrooge can help.
-With it, you can receive wireless alerts when toilet leaks are occurring in different units resulting in an average of $500 saved per unit annually.
+If you’re looking for a passive technique to identify and stop leaks before they worsen, our innovative solution, the Toilet Scrooge™ can help.
+With it, you can receive wireless alerts when toilet and faucet leaks are occurring in different units resulting in an average of $500 saved per unit annually.

 Water waste will always remain a challenge for property managers, but it can be reduced with a bit of time and some well-designed products.